Best Brands College 2026

 Time: 11:15 – 11:35 am

-In order to make business journalism truly tangible as a brand, it is crucial to establish a clear positioning, deliver a consistent brand experience and authentically embody your own values.
-Ramona Jaeckle, Brand Manager at the Handelsblatt Media Group, will provide fascinating insights into the branding of German newspaper Handelsblatt and WirtschaftsWoche magazine, showing how strong media brands can build trust and provide orientation in times of change.
-In practical terms, she will demonstrate how targeted branding forges a deeper connection between brand and audience and therefore lays the foundation for long-term relevance.
+In order to make business journalism truly tangible as a brand, it was crucial to establish a clear positioning, deliver a consistent brand experience and authentically embody your own values.
+Ramona Jaeckle, Brand Manager at the Handelsblatt Media Group, provided fascinating insights into the branding of German newspaper Handelsblatt and WirtschaftsWoche magazine, showing how strong media brands built trust and provided orientation in times of change.
+In practical terms, she demonstrated how targeted branding forged a deeper connection between brand and audience and therefore laid the foundation for long-term relevance.

 More Information about Ramona Jaeckle here.